-- 1. Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President. - 2.
-A period of time not to exceed 30 minutes shall be set aside for up to ten persons to address the Board.
-Speakers will be taken on a first come, first serve basis until the maximum is reached. - 3.
+- 1. Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President.
+This includes following the directives of the Board President to maintain order and decorum for all. - 2.
+Use a sign-in sheet, if requested. - 3.
+A period of time not to exceed 30 minutes shall be set aside for up to 10 persons to address the Board.
+Speakers will be taken on a first come, first serve basis until the maximum is reached. - 4.
 Identify oneself and be brief.
-Such comments shall be limited to 5 minutes. - 4.
-Observe, when necessary and appropriate, the: - a.
-Shortening of the time for each person to address the Board during public participation to conserve time and give the maximum number of people an opportunity to speak; - b.
-Expansion of the overall minimum of 30 minutes for public participation and/or the 20minute minimum total length of time for any one subject; and/or - c.
-Determination of procedural matters regarding public participation not otherwise covered in Board policy. - 5.
-Conduct oneself with respect and civility toward others and otherwise abide by Board policy 8:30, Visitors to and Conduct on School Property. - 6.
-The President may also deny an individual the opportunity if the individual has previously addressed the Board on the same subject within the past 2 months. - 7. - 8.
-Conduct oneself with respect and civility toward others and otherwise abide by Board policy, 8:30, Visitors to and Conduct on School Property.
+Such comments shall be limited to five minutes. - 5.
+If multiple individuals wish to address the Board on the same subject, the group is encouraged to appoint a spokesperson. - 6.
+Observe, when necessary and appropriate, the Board President's authority to: - a.
+Shorten the time for each person to address the Board during public participation to conserve time and give the maximum number of people an opportunity to speak; and/or - b.
+Determine procedural matters regarding public participation not otherwise covered in Board policy. - 7.
+Conduct oneself with respect and civility toward others and otherwise abide by Board policy 8:30, Visitors to and Conduct on School Property. - 8.
+The President may also deny an individual the opportunity if the individual has previously addressed the Board on the same subject within the past two months.

 Comments and questions at a regular meeting may deal with any topic related to public education in Unit #2 Schools.
 Questions asked by the public shall, when appropriate, be answered by the President or referred to staff members present for reply.
 Questions requiring investigation shall be referred to the Board or administrative staff for consideration and later response.
 If deemed advisable, the items may be scheduled as subsequent agenda items.
-A brief narrative explaining how the issue will be handled by the District and/or information to answer specific questions will be provided within five (5) working days to persons appearing before the Board.
+A brief narrative explaining how the issue will be handled by the District and/or information to answer specific questions will be provided within five working days to persons appearing before the Board.